4N0NYM0U5MY7H/podcast_feed_generator/README.md

 # Podcast Feed Generator
+> **NOTE**: This repository was created as a course project for the LinkedIn Learning course [Practical GitHub Actions](https://www.linkedin.com/learning/practical-github-actions/).

 A GitHub action to generate a podcast feed from a YAML file.
 YAML is much easier to read and write than XML, and this action will convert your YAML file into a valid podcast feed.
 ## Usage